daattali/beautiful-jekyll/_drafts/vembu-bdr-suite-v5.0-ga-release.md

 #### New features in Vembu BDR Suite v5.0

 This new version is packed with valued added features that span from traditional on-premise enhancements to Cloud services backup support.
+In the next sections we will have a look at some of these features, in the meantime, here is the complete list of what you will find new in Vembu BDR Suite v5.0.

 * Microsoft 365 SharePoint Online Backup
 * Microsoft 365 Teams Backup